Mahler's theorem

 In mathematics, Mahler's theorem, introduced by Mahler (1958), expresses any continuous p-adic function as an infinite series of certain special polynomials.
-It is the p-adic counterpart to the Stone-Weierstrass theorem for continuous real-valued functions on a closed interval.
+This series is referred to as a Mahler series or Mahler expansion, or as Mahler's expansion.
+It is the p-adic counterpart to the Stone–Weierstrass theorem for continuous real-valued functions on a closed interval.